-Native Sustainable Yield of the Basin

-The native sustainable yield of the Basin, the volume of water that can be extracted from the Basin annually without affecting overall groundwater storage, in the absence of additional supply enhancement projects or activities, is estimated at about 20,000 AFY, as described in the Water Budget section of Chapter 2.
-The native sustainable yield of the Basin represents the volume of groundwater that can be allocated.
-Because pumping allocations would only be imposed on users in the Central Basin Management Area, the CBGSA would need to determine the native sustainable yield for only the Central Basin Management Area, which would be less than the overall sustainable yield of the Basin.
+Sustainable Yield of the Basin Absent Projects and Water Management Actions The sustainable yield of the Basin absent projects and water management actions is the volume of water that can be extracted from the Basin annually without affecting overall groundwater storage. and the sustainable yield of the Basin is estimated to be approximately 20,000 AFY, as described in the Water Budget section of Chapter 2.
+The sustainable yield of the Basin represents the volume of groundwater that can be allocated.
+Because pumping allocations would only be imposed on users in the Central Basin Management Area, the CBGSA would need to determine the sustainable yield for only the Central Basin Management Area, which would be less than the overall sustainable yield of the Basin.
+Develop Allocations The CBGSA would develop allocations based on estimated historical use, existing land uses, and total irrigated acreage.
+The CBGSA would determine historical use by analyzing data about water use during the 20-year historical period from 1998 to 2017.
+This period aligns with the historical period of the water budget analysis described in Chapter 2.

-Develop Allocations

-The CBGSA would develop allocations based on estimated historical use, existing land uses and total irrigated acreage.
-To the extent feasible, the CBGSA would determine historical use based on average water uses from the 20-year historical period from 1998 to 2017 that aligns with the historical period included in the water budget analysis completed in Chapter 2.
 Water use would be estimated either using remote sensing and land use data to estimate agricultural consumption or from data provided by pumpers in the Basin, including private pumpers and water agencies.
-CCSD's allocation would be based entirely on historical use, with an allowance for de minimis growth.
+CCSD's allocation would be based on historical use, with an allowance for changes in population in the CCSD service area.
 CCSD would not be required to reduce use in the future under this action.
 As such, once CCSD's allocation has been determined, it would be removed from the total volume of groundwater available for allocation to non-CCSD users in the Central Basin Management Area.
 A specific approach for allocation of pumping volumes among agricultural users in the Central Basin management area has not been determined.
 Potential options include allocation on the basis of historical use, on irrigated acreage, or on total acreage.
 The CBGSA would work with landowners and agencies to determine the appropriate approach for pumping allocations for agricultural users.

-Determine Allocation of New or Additional Supplies

-As the CBGSA implements projects in this GSP, additional groundwater supplies are expected to become available.
+Determine Allocation of New or Additional Supplies As the CBGSA implements projects in this GSP, additional groundwater supplies are expected to become available.
 These supplies would be used to reduce groundwater overdraft.
-The CBGSA anticipates that any new supplies made available through project implementation would be added to the total volume of water that would be allocated to agricultural users, because domestic needs would have already been met before water is allocated to agricultural users.
+The CBGSA anticipates that any new supplies made available through project implementation would be added to the total volume of water that would be allocated to the beneficiaries of those projects identified during project development.
 The mechanism for accounting for additional water made available by project implementation would be determined when the allocation method is refined.

-Timeline for Implementation

-The required decreases in pumping volumes to achieve balanced groundwater use in the Basin may result in substantial reductions in water availability over current use.
+Timeline for Implementation The required decreases in pumping volumes to achieve balanced groundwater use in the Basin may result in substantial reductions in water availability over current use.
 The CBGSA plans to complete the pumping allocation plan in 2022, with pumping reductions beginning in 2023 at 5 percent of the total required reduction to achieve sustainability, and an additional 5 percent reduction in 2024.
 From 2025 to 2038, pumping would be reduced by 6.5 percent annually, so as to achieve sustainability in the Basin in 2038.
 Figure 7-4 shows the planned pumping reduction in the Basin.
 Individual users would be expected to reduce pumping at different rates to achieve the overall pumping reductions and meet their individual pumping allocations.
 The pumping allocation plan would identify how much each user or user-type would be required to reduce pumping annually to achieve the allocation and the overall Basin sustainability goals.